-- a) R.O.W. flow conveyance calculations/details through the traffic calming measure(s) - b) Ponding limits and associated depths for the 100 year and 250-year storm events demonstrating conformance to Grading Standards outlined in this manual - c) Delineation of overland flow catchment area(s) - d) Inclusion of additional inlets (i.e., curb inlet catchbasin, linear catchbasin, etc.) to allow for increased inflow capacity upstream of the traffic calming measure(s) and to reduce the ponding duration on the R.O.W. - e) Items b) and c) shall be shown on the applicable lot grading drawings or on a separate drawing for clarity
+- a) R.O.W. flow conveyance calculations/details through the traffic calming measure(s) - b) Ponding limits and associated depths for the 100 year and 250-year storm events demonstrating conformance to Grading Standards outlined in this manual - c) Delineation of overland flow catchment area(s) - d) Inclusion of additional inlets (i.e., Twin inlet catch basin, linear catch basin, etc.) to allow for increased inflow capacity upstream of the traffic calming measure(s) and to reduce the ponding duration on the R.O.W. - e) Items b) and c) shall be shown on the applicable lot grading drawings or on a separate drawing for clarity